Denver Grantor Trusts Lawyer

 - Upon death, the assets in the trust will pass directly to your heirs while avoiding probate and estate tax

 An intentionally defective grantor trust is a highly sophisticated and complex legal instrument.
-As a Denver grantor trusts attorney, Karen L. Brady can help you create a grantor trust that meets your financial needs.
+As a Denver grantor trusts attorney, our lawyers can help you create a grantor trust that meets your financial needs.

 Schedule a Free Consultation With a Colorado Intentionally Defective Trusts Attorney